olvaffe/olv-notes/android/sf.md

 * Java-level `SurfaceView` also has a Java-level `Surface`.
 * Java-level `TextureView` has a Java-level `SurfaceTexture`, which maps to C++-level `SurfaceTexture.

+## `DisplaySurface`

+* has two implementations: `FramebufferSurface` and `VirtualDisplaySurface`
+  * a `FramebufferSurface` is created for each internal or externail physical display
+  * a `VirtualDisplaySurface` is created for each virtual display
+* `beginFrame` is called when SF is about to render a new frame
+* `prepareFrame` is called after SF knows whether client composition is necessary
+* `compositionComplete` is called after all layers are rendered (but before SF calls `eglSwapBuffers`)
+* `advanceFrame` is called after all layers are rendered (and after SF calls `eglSwapBuffers`)
+* `onFrameCommitted` is called after the new frame is presented/posted
+* `FramebufferSurface` is implemented on top of a `IGraphicBufferConsumer`
+  * `beginFrame`, `prepareFrame`, and `compositionComplete` are no-ops
+  * `advanceFrame` acquires the next buffer in BQ and makes it the client target in HWC.
+If the buffer is different from the previous one, the previous one is marked as pending release.
+  * `onFrameCommitted` releases the previous buffer.
+It gets the present fence from HWC and associates the fence with the previous buffer.
+This way, the previous buffer is not reused until the fence is signaled.
+  * this requires `SurfaceFlinger::maxFrameBufferAcquiredBuffers` to be at least 2

+## `DisplayDevice`

+* a `DisplayDevice` is created for each display
+  * it is created with an HWC display, a `DisplaySurface`, an IGBP, and an optinal `EGLConfig` (no config when `EGL_KHR_no_config_context` is supported)
+  * it will create a `Surface` from the IGBP, and an `EGLSurface` from the surface.

+## `EGLImage` for client target

+* `DisplayDevice` owns N buffers and create an `EGLImage` for each of the buffer.
+* It communicates with `DisplaySurface` which image is current

+## BQ Fencing

+* If supported, a producer can queue a buffer with a fence
+  * gralloc unlock may return a fence
+  * `eglSwapBuffers` may queue the buffer with a fence
+  * `vkQueuePresentKHR` may queue the buffer with a fence
+* the consumer will acquire the buffer with the associated fence
+  * it will give the fence to HWC along with the buffer
+  * it will also bind the buffer to a GL texture.
+It needs to perform a GPU `eglWaitSyncKHR` or CPU `sync_wait` on the fence before the GL texture can be used
+* the consumer can release the buffer with a different fence as well
+  * HWC may return a fence for the buffer
+  * GLES composition may have a fence for the client target
+  * Additionally, `GLConsumer` needs to, dpending on driver support,
+    * create another fence for the outstanding GL commands, or
+    * create EGLSync for the outstanding GL commands
+* when the producer dequeue the released buffer again
+  * the consumer release fence will be returned with the buffer
+  * if there is an EGLSync outstanding, dequeue needs to block until `eglClientWaitSyncKHR` returns